PipeWire/wireplumber/docs/rst/policies/software_dsp.rst

 WirePlumber's automatic software DSP mechanism aims to replicate this functionality in a standardised and configurable way.
 The target device sink/source is hidden from other PipeWire clients, and a virtual node is linked to it.
-This virtual node is then presented to clients as *the* node, allowing implementors to specify any custom processing or routing in a way that is transparent to users, the kernel, and the hardware.
+This virtual node is then presented to clients as *the* node, allowing implementers to specify any custom processing or routing in a way that is transparent to users, the kernel, and the hardware.